adambard/learnxinyminutes-docs/vim.html.markdown

     M                # Move to the middle of the screen L                # Move to the bottom of the screen
 ```

+## Help docs:

+Vim has built in help documentation that can accessed with `:help <topic>`.
+For example `:help navigation` will pull up documentation about how to navigate
+your workspace!

+`:help` can also be used without an option.
+This will bring up a default help dialog
+that aims to make getting started with vim more approachable!

 ## Modes: